Fraud Blocker

 Can misophonia involve visual triggers?

-Yes, some individuals with misophonia may also experience a strong emotional reaction to visual triggers, such as repetitive movements or visual patterns.
+Some individuals with misophonia may also experience a strong emotional reaction to visual triggers, such as repetitive movements or visual patterns.

 Conclusion